-I use the genealogy resources of the Jefferson County Genealogy Society at the Fairfield Public Library for much of my local "documentation" and sourcing; I also take advantage of the courthouse vital records and probate materials to examine first hand some of the materials that help me put on genealogy information and determine relationship links for my memorials, and to suggest corrections or updates to memorials made by other contributors where possible.
+As needed, I use the genealogy resources of the Jefferson County Genealogy Society at the Fairfield Public Library (Fairfield, Iowa) for much of my local "documentation" and sourcing; I also take advantage of the courthouse vital records and probate materials to examine first hand some of the materials that help me put on genealogy information and determine relationship links for my memorials, and to suggest corrections or updates to memorials made by other contributors where possible.
 Of course, there are online genealogy websites that I often use as well to confirm or not confirm some family information and relationships.

-//Richard - /February 6, 2013 (profile updated)
+//Richard - /August 19, 2016 (profile updated)